The Boondock Saints II: All Saints Day: Home media

 On March 9, 2010 the film was released on single disc DVD and 2-Disc Steelbook Special Edition DVD, as well as Blu-ray with special features including deleted scenes, audio commentary, and a behind the scenes featurette.
-As of June 2012, the film had a limited release and it has grossed $50 million in DVD sales.

-On July 16, 2013, the film was released in a new Director's Cut as a Best Buy Exclusive release.

 Soundtrack

 The soundtrack became available for preorder in late March on the official Boondock Saints Store website and became available for purchase and digital download at other retailers April 7, 2010.

 Books

-A six-issue comic book series, made up of 3 2-issue chapters written by Troy Duffy and published by 12 Gauge Comics, was released in May 2010 as a companion to the film.
+A six-issue comic book series, made up of three two-issue chapters written by Troy Duffy and published by 12 Gauge Comics, was released in May 2010 as a companion to the film.
 The story is a more in-depth version of Il Duce's backstory together with the story of a hit the twin brothers performed that does not appear in the film.

 There was also a mini-book available from the official Boondock Saints website which told a story that took place prior to the strip club scene from the first film.
 Both will eventually be released in a single graphic novel.